FloWPs/relaxed_lasso/CONTRIBUTING.md

 # Contributing to Relaxed Lasso

+This repository is maintained by the Continental Organization.

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the maintainers of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.